West Herzegovina Canton: Government

 The Government of the West Herzegovina Canton (Vlada Županije Zapadnohercegovačke) is led by the Prime Minister who has one deputy and it consists of seven ministries.
 The ministries have different seats, with each municipality having two ministries, while the capital Široki Brijeg serves as the seat of the Prime Minister.

 Flag and coat of arms

 The coat of arms is a variant of the historical Croatian coat of arms.
 The flag is a horizontal tricolour of red, white and blue, with the coat of arms in the middle.
 These symbols were also used by Canton 10 and the former Croatian Republic of Herzeg-Bosnia.

-The flag and coat of arms were originally regulated by the cantonal constitution.
+The cantonal constitution originally regulated the flag and coat of arms.
 However, by a decision of the Constitutional Court, the constitutional provisions on cantonal symbols were marked as unconstitutional in 1998.
 Acting on the court's decision, the Cantonal Assembly removed the disputed provisions in 2000 and adopted a new law on the flag and coat of arms in 2003 that restored the same symbols.